tencent cloud

 1. log in to WeData console.

-2. Click the Project List in the left menu to find the target project that needs alert rule configuration.
+2. Click the project list in the left menu and find the target project to configure alarm rules.

-3. After selecting the project, click to enter the Data Development Module.
+3. After selecting a project, click to enter the ops center module.

-4. Click on Alarm Rules, in the left menu to enter the alarm rule management page, and click New Rule, fill in the rule information.
+5. Enter the alarm rule management page, click Create Rule, and fill in the rule information.

 Information